-Specialization Areas: All students are accepted into one of 6 specialization areas.
+Specialization Areas: All students are accepted into one of 5 specialization areas.
 These areas vary in how specialized knowledge and skills are acquired, but each requires a combination of supervised research, independent study, and two to four specialization courses.
 All students will take at least two additional specialization core courses from one or more areas outside of their primary area.
 Specialization core courses that meet this requirement are listed below and are updated as needed on the SOE website.
 Students must choose courses carefully to ensure that this requirement is met, recognizing that most courses are offered every other year (some may be offered less frequently depending on enrollments).

-Evaluation, Measurement, and Statistics: Students in this specialization are prepared to develop, critically evaluate, and properly use quantitative and mixed methodologies to advance educational research.
-Students will develop expertise in psychometric theory, advanced statistical modeling, mixed methods, and program evaluation.
-In fulfilling the requirements for all Ph.D. students listed above, students in this specialization are required to take the three courses from the quantitative track (812, 865, and 874).
-Three additional primary specialization courses are required (which are also available to other students as outside specialization courses):

-EDUC 863 Principles of Program Evaluation EDUC 873 Multilevel Models in Education EDUC 826 Mixed Methods in Social Science Research

-Students must take one additional methodology course as an elective; this elective must be approved as part of the student’s Individual Program Plan.
-Although these courses were designed for students in the SOE’s PhD program, they will also be available to all UD PhD students.

 Learning Sciences: Students in this specialization are prepared to understand the cognitive and social processes that undergird learning and to use that knowledge to design effective learning environments.
 Students develop an interdisciplinary focus encompassing study of instruction and learning as products of the interplay of contextual, developmental, cognitive, and technological influences.
 In addition to the requirements for all Ph.D. students listed above, three specialization courses are required (which are also available to other students as outside specialization courses):

 EDUC 804 Foundation of the Learning Sciences EDUC 815 Design of Learning Environments EDUC 819 Disciplinary Knowledge in Learning Sciences

-Literacy Development and Learning Problems: Students in this specialization are prepared to focus on literacy development and instruction with particular attention to at-risk learners, including those with high incidence disabilities.
+Literacy: Students in this specialization are prepared to focus on literacy development and instruction with particular attention to at-risk learners, including those with high incidence disabilities.
 There is a balanced emphasis on reading and writing, including developing these skills in digital environments.
 In addition to the requirements for all Ph.D. students listed above, three specialization courses are required (which are also available to other students as outside specialization courses):

 EDUC 802 Reading Development and Instruction EDUC 807 Writing Development and Instruction EDUC 822 Critical Issues in Literacy Development and Learning Problems